 The Deets on the Company

 MeadeCom Inc was established in 2016 to service the the production and retail sales of it's sole product The Coodle® Pillow.
-It's owner and CEO, Bob Meade is also the inventor of the product and received the original patent on the pillow in 1996.
-The company was incorporated in 2017 and the name Coodle® was officially trademarked in 2017.
-The Coodle® logo was created
+It's owner and CEO, Bob Meade is also the inventor of the product and received the original patent on the pillow and trademark on the name in 1996.
+The company was incorporated in 2017 and the name Coodle® was officially trademarked again in 2017.

 The Coodle® Pillow is a foam pillow with plastic braces inside.
 Measures approximately 12”x12”x6” and weighs 2 lbs.
 This product is made in the USA.
 Fabric covers are a cotton blend and are also made in the USA.

 The Coodle® Pillow was invented by Bob Meade in1996.
-It was created as a pillow that would solve the problem of the numbness that a person experiences when someone lays on their arm while cuddling.
-Back in the mid 90’s, Meade’s girlfriend (now wife of 23 years) would put his arm to sleep each time the couple would cuddle.
+It was created as a pillow that would solve that age-old problem of the numbness that a person experiences when someone lays on their arm while cuddling.
+Back in the mid 90’s, Meade’s girlfriend (now wife of 25 years) would put his arm to sleep each time the couple would cuddle.
 Bob made a prototype on his own and he received a utility patent on the concept and a registered trademark on the name.
 Bob and Shirley made the pillows themselves and sold them locally.
 The pillow was then adopted by a urethane company, where the name, the manufacturing process, and the targeted audience was changed.
-Now 24 years after the conception of the Coodle® Pillow, the couple are taking a shot at re-introducing the pillow to a new generation of cuddlers.
+Now, more than 20 years after the conception of the Coodle® Pillow, the couple are taking a shot at re-introducing the pillow to a new generation of cuddlers.
 The materials in making the product are all from the US and each pillow is assembled in California facilities.

 Q: What is your goal for the Coodle® Pillow?

 A: “I want every home to have a Coodle® Pillow.
 Whether it’s used to cuddle with or as an extra support.
 I want it to be a household item on every couch or bed.”